mobxjs/mobx-angular/README.md

 })
 export class AppComponent {
   constructor(public routerStore: RouterStore) {
-    // You get access to the url as a mobx observable through router.url }
+    // You get access to the url as a mobx observable through routerStore.url }
 }
 ```